nkosingaleka/appointment-booking-system/README.md

 [XAMPP](https://www.apachefriends.org/index.html) was used as the local development and testing environment, with [http://localhost/uni/setp](http://localhost/uni/setp) as the URL.
 Therefore, it is recommended that the project continues to be tested in the same way.

+## Core Features

+At a high level, the system provides the ability to:

+* register and log in to accounts
+* verify patient accounts
+* make and cancel appointment booking requests
+* approve appointment booking requests for appointments to be booked
+* book and cancel appointments
+* receive notifications on-screen and via email and/or SMS
+* select communication preferences (email and/or SMS)
+* view the user's own account details
+* view the user's facility contact details
+* view tailored help sections
+* add available time slots for bookings

 ## Branches

 All branches have been retained to aid review.
 Namely, these are: